 I made those cupcakes with the pearls on top for a teacher’s wedding from my son’s school.
 This company liked my photo and wanted to use it for the label on their new product, so they bought it from me!
 Isn’t that fun?!

 Enjoy your iced coffee, however you decide to make it 🙂

-1 cup coffee, at room temperature (or chilled)
+- 1 cup coffee, at room temperature, chilled, or frozen into cubes

-2 Tablespoons cream, milk, or half and half
+- 2 tablespoons cream, milk or half & half

-1. Fill a glass with ice.
+Fill a glass with ice.
 Pour in coffee.
-Add cream and sugar.
+Add cream and sugar (or simple syrup).
 Stir and drink!